📷 : Ori Jones

 Were you a fan of Jacqueline Wilson before being cast as Annabelle in the Dangerous Game episode of Hetty Feather?

 I LOVE Jacqueline Wilson, so I was so happy when I got this part.
 It was great to do something on television that my friends were able to watch!
-When I heard I had got the part I was so excited.
+I was so excited when I heard I had got the part.
 I’d watched the series on TV before, so meeting the actors was a great experience.
 I was pleased that the girls were really friendly, and included me in their games between takes.

 What was the experience like acting on crime drama Silent Witness?